remnrem/luna-doc/docs/ref/power-spectra.md

 # Spectral and other time/frequency analyses

 _Methods for spectral and other time/frequency analyses, including power spectral density estimation_

+This page covers a broad collection of spectral and time-frequency methods. `PSD` (Welch's method) and `MTM` (multi-taper) are the primary tools for power spectral density estimation. `FFT` provides a basic discrete Fourier transform; `IRASA` separates aperiodic (1/_f_) from oscillatory spectral components. `HILBERT` and `CWT` yield instantaneous amplitude and phase via the Hilbert transform and continuous wavelet transform, respectively. `EMD` applies empirical mode decomposition; `DFA` measures long-range temporal correlations; and `MSE` and `LZW` quantify signal complexity/entropy. `1FNORM` and `TV` are signal preprocessing steps; `PCOUPL` provides generic phase coupling; `ACF` computes the autocorrelation function.

 |Command |Description |
 |---|---|